Shaping chaos in bilayer graphene cavities: Discussion and Conclusion

-For future studies of BLG cavities, one can focus on controlling quantum behavior by tuning various parameters of the system.
-One promising direction is to introduce an external electric field, which can modify electron dynamics and selectively generate or tune specific wavefunction patterns.
-The interplay among the electric field, cavity geometry, and trigonal warping may give rise to a rich variety of dynamical regimes and quantum phenomena.
-In particular, it may enable the controlled manipulation of superscars in classically pseudointegrable cavities~\cite{2004PRLBogomolny,2006PRL_Superscar_Bogomolny}, and potentially open a route toward realizing variational scarring~\cite{keski-rahkonen_phys.rev.b_97_094204_2017, keski-rahkonen_j.phys.conden.matter_31_105301_2019, keski-rahkonen_phys.rev.lett_123_214101_2019} in this class of systems.
-Additional tuning knobs, such as an applied magnetic field or an interlayer potential difference, can also be used to tune the system by altering its symmetry and internal electronic dynamics.
+Future studies of BLG cavities may explore the controlled tuning of quantum behavior through external parameters.
+A particularly promising direction is the application of an external electric field, which can modify electron dynamics and selectively generate or tailor specific wavefunction patterns.
+The interplay between the electric field, cavity geometry, and trigonal warping may give rise to a rich landscape of dynamical regimes and quantum phenomena.
+In particular, it could enable controlled manipulation of superscars in classically pseudointegrable cavities~\cite{2004PRLBogomolny,2006PRL_Superscar_Bogomolny}, and potentially open a route toward realizing variational scarring~\cite{keski-rahkonen_phys.rev.b_97_094204_2017, keski-rahkonen_j.phys.conden.matter_31_105301_2019, keski-rahkonen_phys.rev.lett_123_214101_2019} in this class of systems.
+Additional tuning knobs, such as an applied magnetic field or an interlayer potential difference, may further control the system by modifying its symmetry properties and internal electronic dynamics

 Beyond regular polygons, BLG cavities with curved boundaries, such as the well-known stadium geometry, provide a promising platform for exploring chaos arising from boundary misalignment relative to the trigonally warped Fermi surface.
 More broadly, our work lays the groundwork for investigating trigonal-warping effects, such as the chaos it can induce, in BLG-based quantum dots subject to smooth confinement.
 Such systems would not only offer an attractive setting for probing the quantum nature of chaos, but could possible enable direct visualization of Heller-type scars via scanning tunneling microscopy analogous to Ref.~\cite{ge2024direct}, as well as the observation of variational scars in a similar fashion as proposed for the MLG counterpart in Ref.~\cite{keskirahkonen_phys.rev.e_112_L012201_2025}.